74Genesis/74Genesis/README.md

 ## About
-Hi there 👋, I'm an experienced frontend developer, worked with different projects from landing pages to payment systems and big corporate portals.
+👨‍💻 Hello, My main specialization is frontend (more than 5 years of experience).
+But I also work as a full node.js developer if necessary.

-My main stack: Nuxt 2, 3, vue 2, 3 (vuex/pinia), Node.js, tailwind, css, scss, TypeScript, Directus, JQuery, pixel perfect, responsive, e2e and unit tests (vitest, jest, Playwright, Cypress), storybook, Firebase (realtime db, functions, authentication), Integration and developing RESTful API, OOP/functional style, grammy, telegram bots
+💼 During my professional career, I managed to work in a digital agency, a fintech company and as an independent freelance developer.
+I have experience working in a team environment, experience managing small teams and an interest in the commercial success of the product.

-So just write to me if you want to order the development of your project or simply talk :)
+🤝 So just write to me if you want to order the development of your project or simply talk :)

 ## Main Stack: